 Anime started out strong in 2010.
 Probably.
 Durarara!! had it’s first season.
 I wrote a positive episode one review for Anime 3000, but never continued watching because that’s what I do.

-Arguably the best thing to come out of the controversy was the Urban Dictionary definition submitted by Dave Riley of Fast Karate for the Gentlemen which states that to Dance in the Vampire Bund means to “perform anal sex without sufficient lubrication, thus causing bleeding.”
+Arguably the best thing to come out of the controversy was the Urban Dictionary definition submitted by Zoe Miller of Friends from the Internet which states that to “dance in the vampire bund” means to “perform anal sex without sufficient lubrication, thus causing bleeding.”

 Ladies verus Butlers is a show that I’ve never seen, but my friend Ryan has.
 I still make fun of him for this fact.